- Broxtowe Borough Council pioneering Eastwood Community Hub ‘CEDARS’ to open

 If your organisation would like to use the facility, contact the CEDARS Project Manager at 0115 917 3540 or finlay.lowe@broxtowe.gov.uk

 The UK Shared Prosperity Fund is UK Government funded and Broxtowe Borough Council has been allocated a total of £2,584,477 over a three-year period 2022-25.
-Activity funded in 2024/5 includes local business, skills and community projects, including a set of community grant-funded projects.
+Activity funded from 2022-25 includes local business, skills and community projects, including a set of community grant-funded projects.